-1.Basis of preparation
+1. Basis of preparation

 The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Act 2012.
-The prior year financial report was prepared in accordance with Australian Accounting Standards.
-The transition from the previous financial reporting framework to Australian Accounting Standards Simplified Disclosures has not affected the Company's reported financial position, financial performance and cash flows.

-The financial statements have been prepared on an accruals basis and are based on historical costs modified, where applicable, by the measurement at fair value of selected non current assets, financial assets and financial liabilities.
+The financial statements have been prepared on an accruals basis and are based on historical costs modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.